DataResponsibly/we-are-ai/modules/decisions decisions decisions/_posts/2000-03-02-exploring-bias.md

 #### Group Discussion (5 min)

-In Module 2, we discussed how machines learn from data to make decisions on our behalf.
-This module explores how those decisions (which can have great impact) can be influenced by human bias.
+In Module 2, we discussed how machines learn from data to make decisions on our behalf, and how some of those decisions can have a great impact on our lives.
+This module explores how those decisions are influenced by human bias.

-With the full group or in breakout sessions, spent 5 minutes discussing the following:
+With the full group or in breakout sessions, spend 5 minutes discussing the following:
-* When you think about or hear the term bias, what comes to mind?
+* When you think about or hear the term "bias", what comes to mind?
 * Considering your own experience or understanding of bias, how can you imagine bias positively or negatively impacting the data and technologies we've been exploring?

 <br>